Enigma machine: Breaking Enigma

+Among those who joined the cryptanalytic effort in France was a team of seven Spanish cryptographers, known as "Equipo D" (Team D), led by Antonio Camazón, former head of the cipher service (Servicio de Información Militar) of the Spanish Republican Army during the Spanish Civil War.
+After the fall of the Republic in 1939, Camazón and his colleagues sought refuge in France and were recruited by French intelligence officer Gustave Bertrand.
+They were assigned to the PC Bruno centre near Paris, where they worked alongside Polish cryptanalysts analysing Enigma-encrypted traffic and contributing to the adaptation of Polish decryption methods.

+During the Norwegian campaign (8 April – 10 June 1940), three intact Enigma cipher machines belonging to the German Army and Air Force (Luftwaffe) were captured.
+Starting on 17 May 1940, and were put into operation at the British intelligence centre at Bletchley Park.

+Following the German invasion of France in June 1940, the Spanish team relocated first to the Cadix centre in the Vichy-controlled zone and later to Algiers, continuing their work with the Western Allies.
+Their tasks included manual decryption, rotor setting reconstruction, and message traffic analysis.
+Though their contribution remained largely unknown for decades, recent historical research and documentaries have highlighted their role in the broader Allied effort to break Enigma.

-Gordon Welchman, who became head of Hut 6 at Bletchley Park, has written: "Hut 6 Ultra would never have gotten off the ground if we had not learned from the Poles, in the nick of time, the details both of the German military version of the commercial Enigma machine, and of the operating procedures that were in use."
+Gordon Welchman, who became head of Hut 6 at Bletchley Park, wrote: "Hut 6 Ultra would never have got off the ground if we had not learned from the Poles, in the nick of time, the details both of the German military version of the commercial Enigma machine, and of the operating procedures that were in use."
 The Polish transfer of theory and technology at Pyry formed the crucial basis for the subsequent World War II British Enigma-decryption effort at Bletchley Park, where Welchman worked.

 During the war, British cryptologists decrypted a vast number of messages enciphered on Enigma.
 The intelligence gleaned from this source, codenamed "Ultra" by the British, was a substantial aid to the Allied war effort.

 Though Enigma had some cryptographic weaknesses, in practice it was German procedural flaws, operator mistakes, failure to systematically introduce changes in encipherment procedures, and Allied capture of key tables and hardware that, during the war, enabled Allied cryptologists to succeed.

+The Abwehr used different versions of Enigma machines.
+In November 1942, during Operation Torch, a machine was captured which had no plugboard and the three rotors had been changed to rotate 11, 15, and 19 times rather than once every 26 letters, plus a plate on the left acted as a fourth rotor.

+The Abwehr code had been broken on 8 December 1941 by Dilly Knox.
+Agents sent messages to the Abwehr in a simple code which was then sent on using an Enigma machine.
+The simple codes were broken and helped break the daily Enigma cipher.
+This breaking of the code enabled the Double-Cross System to operate.

-From October 1944, the German Abwehr used the Schlüsselgerät 41.
+From October 1944, the German Abwehr used the Schlüsselgerät 41 in limited quantities.